Last Updated on May 10, 2022 by BTS 101

 Releases in this era: Singles Butter and Permission to Dance

 Theme: Summer dance party!
 Following in the footsteps of the Dynamite/BE era, Butter and Permission to Dance were both fun dance tracks that were all in English and clearly aimed to recreate their international chart domination.
 Butter broke all kinds of records and spent 10 weeks on top of the Billboard Music Charts.
+Permission to Dance also spent a week at number 1, taking over directly from Butter in a move that Suga refers to as “passing the baton.”

 The Japanese music industry is huge, and for historical reasons, a lot of Koreans speak at least some Japanese.
-So it’s common for kPop acts to re-record their biggest hits in Japanese, and to eventually put out some Japanese-language-only tracks as well.
+So it’s common for Kpop acts to re-record their biggest hits in Japanese, and to eventually put out some Japanese-language-only tracks as well.

 BTS has several Japanese albums featuring Japanese versions of their big singles as well as some songs you’ll only find on these albums.
 Their Japanese songs are often beautiful ballads and feature the vocal line heavily.
 Most of BTS speaks at least some Japanese; RM, j-hope, and Jimin are fairly fluent.